The cube paintings started In May of 2024.

 I enjoy looking around the room at the other artists when they draw.
 They don’t usually know they are being looked at.

-Drawing someone of something that is in front of us and spending the time really looking.
-It reveals to us what we would otherwise miss as there is always more to see, be it the rhythms in the hair, or the undulations of form revealed by side lighting.
-Even in the scurrying of the pencil on the page, there is a calm, almost is stillness in practice of drawing.
+Drawing someone or something that is in front of us and spending the time really looking is both a challenge and a pleasure.
+It reveals to us what we would otherwise miss.
+There is always more to see, be it in the rhythms of the hair, or the undulations of form revealed by side lighting.

 Vancouver Box Special

-Be it a tree fort, castle, or modern living space, they all start with an architects dream.
-Human’s love to design and build.
+Be it a tree fort, castle, or modern living space, they all start with an architect’s dream.
+Humans love to design and build.

 The exhibition also includes…